yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 ### Building a Golang plugin

-A specific of Golang plugins is that they need to be built using exactly the same Tyk binary as the one to be installed.
-In order to make it work, we provide a special Docker image, which we internally use for building our official binaries too.
+Plugins written in Go need to be built using exactly the same environment that the Tyk binary was built with.
+In order to make it work, we provide a special Docker image, which is based on the same build image that we use for official binaries.

 ```{.copyWrapper}
 docker run --rm -v `pwd`:/plugin-source tykio/tyk-plugin-compiler:v2.9.4.1 my-post-plugin.so